-The Executive Director of the Danquah Institute (DI) has described as palpable false claims that it was behind the collapse of financial institutions owned members of the National Democratic Congress (NDC).
+The Executive Director of the Danquah Institute (DI) has described as palpable false claims that it was behind the collapse of financial institutions owned by members of the National Democratic Congress (NDC).

 Richard Ahiagbah said such wild allegations are borne out of malice and must be treated with the contempt it deserves.

-Mr. Ahiagbah was reacting to a video on social media in which a male voice is heard detailing how some of the indigenous Ghanaian banks collapsed, alleging it was a well-orchestrated plan the Akufo-Addo government before officially assuming office.
+Mr. Ahiagbah was reacting to a video on social media in which a male voice is heard detailing how some of the indigenous Ghanaian banks collapsed, alleging it was a well-orchestrated plan by the Akufo-Addo government before officially assuming office.

 The unidentified voice further claimed a document specifically mentioned Dr. Kwabena Duffuor and Papa Kwesi Nduom owners of uniBank and GN Bank respectively as targets.

 The unidentified person also alleged that the government acted on an article put out by, Danquah Institute, a think tank affiliated to the ruling New Patriotic Party (NPP).